 If you are a EU (+ Iceland, Lichtenstein, Norway and Switzerland) citizen, you are entitled to a free European Health Insurance Card.
 This will give you temporary access to the Galician healthcare system.
 Please note that you must get this card before travelling since these cards are issued by your national health insurance provider.
 Failing to do so might incur in otherwise easily avoidable costs.

 If you are not a EU citizen it is then advisable to get travel insurance.
-Having said that, public hospitals cannot refuse treatment for emergencies (at a cost and involving subsequent paperwork); private hospitals are also available in major cities.
-Private healthcare is not particularly faster but it is often good value for money compared to the US and most north European countries.
+Having said that, public hospitals cannot refuse treatment for emergencies (at a cost and involving subsequent paperwork).
+Private hospitals are also available in major cities.
+Private healthcare is not particularly faster but it is often good value for money compared to the US and most northern European countries.

 Emergencies and safety

 Galicia is one of the safest destinations in Europe.
 Terrorist threats are unheard of, the overall crime rate is low and violent crime is very rare.
 Just observe the usual caution when visiting larger towns and cities, as pickpockets may be in operation.